 As a small business, having a CRM takes the busywork out of client management.
 CRM software, systems, and tools have hundreds of features, and of course, they’re all a bit different.
 But at the heart of it, the purpose of a CRM is to make it easier for you to run your business, so you can spend more time doing what you love (or relaxing because you know I’m all about that).

-What can’t a CRM do?!
-Generally, these are some of the things a CRM can do to improve, automate, and increase efficiency in your small business…
+What can’t they do?!
+Generally, these are some of the things they can do to improve, automate, and increase efficiency in your small business…

 Lead tracking and automation

 A CRM will help you stay on top of your leads.
 Who reached out when and what do they need?
 Some CRMs like Dubsado can actually automate this process.